ShifatHossain/VDK_CNNet/README.md

 ![Model Arch](/arch1.png)

-Please see the presentation for details.
+Please see the presentation file and VDK CNNet test report file for details.